scipy-conference/scipy_proceedings/papers/juanluis_cano_poliastro/juanluis_cano_poliastro.rst

 All the issues above pose a barrier of entry for novices and amateur practitioners, and serve as the main drivers behind the creation of poliastro and its ongoing maintenance.
-In summary, the goals of poliastro be condensed as follows:
+In summary, the goals of poliastro can be condensed as follows:

 1. Set an example on reproducibility and good coding practices in Astrodynamics.
 2. Become an approachable software even for novices.